 This further suggests us to have a conjecture that, in general, a larger value of $m$ may not lead to better performance and there is an appropriate value of $m$; considering the fact that a large random quantum circuit is difficult to classically simulate, this observation implies a limitation of the genuine quantum part in the proposed qcNN model.

 We further note that the value of final cost, which determines the prediction capability for classifying an unseen data, largely changes depending on the type of ansatz.
-It is particularly notable that Ansatz-A4c or Ansatz-Bc achieves the best score for all $m$.
-These are the ansatz that contain no CNOT-gate, and thus they do not have any quantum effect.
-That is, for the Heart Disease dataset, it seems that the genuine quantum property is not effectively used for enhancing the classification performance of the qcNN model.
+It is particularly notable that Ansatz-A4ne or Ansatz-Bne achieves the best score for all $m$.
+These are the ansatz that contain no CNOT-gate, and thus the corresponding quantum states are classically simulatable.
+That is, for the Heart Disease dataset, it seems that the genuine quantum property, including entanglement, is not effectively used for enhancing the classification performance of the qcNN model.
 This fact is consistent to the claim given in \cite{huang2021power}, stating that all quantum machine learning systems will not improve the performance for some specific dataset.
 In the next subsection, therefore, we will show another learning task with special type of dataset, such that the proposed qcNN containing CNOT gates has certain advantage.